 We hold several two day weekend workshops a year, open to current and past Squad members.
 The focus of these comes from the particular needs of the Squad and have included weekends spent making short films, making flash online projects, exploring self portraiture with a poet and a photographer, and writing on strange objects at John Rylands Library; as well as open and ‘unblocking’ weekends without agendas.

 Occasionally we throw in an extra workshop usually to meet a specific need or someone has had a mad idea like lets do an intergenerational workshop where we give everyone £10 to spend in charity shops and have Malika Booker facilitate us making stories out of what they buy.
-Or let’s spend a day on trains going to Scarborough with Andrew McMillan.
-Or working with Sarah Butler to explore how we would write a multi-story NCP car park.
+Or let’s spend a day on trains going to Scarborough or wandering round East Manchester with Andrew McMillan.
+Or working with Helen Mort in Kommune, Sheffield, to explore how we write a building.

 After our writers have completed the two-year programme, the Squad continues to work with them and support the development of their writing and careers.
-We provide continued support with their writing plus professional development advice, investment from our Professional Development Fund, and invitations to attend residential courses and special workshops.
+We provide continued support with their writing plus professional development advice, investment and invitations to attend residential courses and special workshops.

 Our guest workshop leaders

-Ben and Matt from Deranged Industries run our regular Make a Film in a Weekend workshop in which we script, shoot, edit and uploads films in 12 hours.
+Ben Wilkinson and Matt Rowan-Maw from Deranged Industries run our regular Make a Film in a Weekend workshop in which we script, shoot, edit and upload films in 12 hours.

 Some of our recruits are from the South East and join while studying in the north, some of our grads go south to study or work so it was inevitable, with there not being much going on down there, that we’d organise an occasional London workshop.
 We have worked with Jacob Sam-La Rose exploring how street photography can affect writing, and Squad writers spent three days with Jacob and Sarah Butler in TATE Exchange, organised for us by the Arvon Foundation.